Epsilon Omega Zeta Chapter

-Epsilon Omega Zeta Chapter was chartered on May 4, 1958 at the residence of Anita T. Anderson, 431 Cedar Street in Coatesville, PA.
+Epsilon Omega Zeta Chapter was chartered on May 4, 1958 at the residence of Anita T. Anderson at 431 Cedar Street in Coatesville, PA.
 To commemorate the establishment of the chapter were Zeta Founder Arizona Cleaver Stemons, Ms. Borders, the Regional Director, who officiated the chartering ceremony, Ms. Esther Peyton of Washington, D.C., who acted as the secretary during the organizing, Ms. Sadie Fernandes and Alberta Meekins of Camden, NJ, Ms. Gladys Warrington of Philadelphia, Pennsylvania also one of the signers of the Sorority’s articles of incorporation, and Ms. Hanna Hall and Charlotte Johnson of Wilmington, DE.
 During the meeting, two women were initiated, Sarah Prout and Ruby Jones.
 The new chapter elected officers and immediately following the ceremony held a banquet at Coach and Four Inn in Coatesville, PA.

 The charter members of Epsilon Omega Zeta chapter are: Anita T. Anderson, Lucille Chapman, Martha Batchelor, Sarah Prout, Ruby Jones, Viola Morgan and Alice Roye.

-Prior to the founding of Epsilon Omega Zeta chapter, Ms. Esther Peyton organized the Sorority’s first national service project, the Coatesville Project, which aided children of miners in the Commonwealth of Pennsylvania.
+Prior to the founding of the Epsilon Omega Zeta chapter, Ms. Esther Peyton organized the Sorority’s first national service project, the Coatesville Project, which aided children of miners in the Commonwealth of Pennsylvania.
 The Coatesville Project was promoted under the leadership of International President, Violette N. Anderson’s term from 1933-1937.
 Ms. Gertrude Hamm, one of the members involved, worked for 5 weeks directing handcraft and leisure time activity programs for women and girls.
 For many community members in Coatesville, this was their first knowledge and interaction with members of Zeta Phi Beta Sorority, Inc. The Coatesville Project left a lasting legacy and feelings of warmth for Zeta on the members of the Coatesville, PA community.

 All Charter Members of Epsilon Omega Zeta chapter were very prominent within the Chester County PA community.
 Most of them were highly respected educators.